-Your Sunfire True Subwoofer EQ is designed to give you the best possible low-frequency sound quality for your Home Theater experience.
-It incorporates a tremendously powerful built-in amplifier and a pair of drivers to produce tight, floor-rumbling, denture-rattling bass that you can feel as well as hear.
+Your Sunfire True Subwoofer EQ Solitiare is designed to give you the best possible low-frequency sound quality for your Home Theater experience.
+It incorporates a tremendously powerful built-in amplifier and a single long-throw driver to produce tight, floor-rumbling, denture-rattling bass that you can feel as well as hear.